 New Research studies link between gut bacteria and Alzheimer’s disease

-True North Clinical Research is actively looking for participants for a new phase three clinical trial
+Centricity Research is actively looking for participants for a new phase three clinical trial

-True North Clinical Research is actively looking for participants for a new phase 3 clinical trial.
+Centricity Research is actively looking for participants for a new phase 3 clinical trial.

-True North, a clinical research and memory facility based in Halifax and New Minas, is working with Shanghai Green Valley Pharmaceutical Co.
+Centricity Research, a clinical research and memory facility based in Halifax and New Minas, is working with Shanghai Green Valley Pharmaceutical Co.
 LTD to test the safety and effectiveness of a medication called Green Memory (GV-971).
 This is a phase 3 clinical trial, which means the medication has successfully moved through two phases of research study.

-Research study focuses on medication’s safety and efficacy
+The research study focuses on medication’s safety and efficacy

 The purpose of this study is to assess the safety (symptoms and medical problems that participants may experience – known as side effects) and efficacy (how much the study drug improves symptoms and reduces amyloid in the brain) of the study drug in eligible research patients.